Mukul289303/RFID-Based-attendance-system/README.md

 ### Mukul Vaid

-**IoT Developer | ESP32 Enthusiast | Embedded Systems**
+**IoT Developer | Embedded Systems | ESP32 Projects**

 ---

 # 📜 License

-This project is intended for educational and academic purposes.
+This project is developed for educational and academic purposes.

 ---

 <div align="center">

-## ⭐ If you found this project useful, please give it a Star!
+## ⭐ If you found this project useful, don't forget to Star the Repository!

-**Made with ❤️ using ESP32**
+Made with ❤️ using ESP32 & RFID

 </div>